schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/how-to.md

 ----------

 ### <a name="excluded-views">How to exclude database views from the output</a>
-Use the `-tabletypes` command-line option, without VIEW.
-For example, you can provide `-tabletypes=TABLE`.
+Use the `--table-types` command-line option, without VIEW.
+For example, you can provide `--table-types=TABLE`.
 Further, see the [details on the command-line options.](faq.html#commands)

 ----------